The National Museum

-The National Museum’s new exhibition welcomes visitors to the multifaceted universe of the Vikings.
-A völva with a deeply lined face and equally deep eyes stares out at visitors.
-Opposite her three helmeted but otherwise stark naked berserker warriors look visitors right in the eye.
-The exhibition scenography has been designed by Jim Lyngvild.
-The exhibition includes one of Denmark’s largest treasure troves of gold and silver jewelry.
+The National Museum’s newest exhibition welcomes visitors to the multifaceted universe of the Vikings.
+A völva with a deeply lined face and equally deep eyes stares out at our visitors.
+Opposite her, three helmeted but otherwise stark naked berserker warriors look visitors right in the eye.
+The exhibition scenography has been designed by Jim Lyngvild and includes one of Denmark’s largest treasure troves of gold and silver jewelry.

 Iconic treasures of Danish history

 Experience world-famous highlights with a starring role in Danish history.
-Runestones, The Golden Horns, the hash stall that has become a symbol of Danish liberal-mindedness and the suit from the first Dane in space.
+Runestones, The Golden Horns, the suit worn by the first Dane in space and the hash stall from Freetown Christiania that has become a symbol of Danish liberal-mindedness.

 The Children’s Museum

-This is a museum where you can touch and play with everything!
-Go on a raid in the Viking ship, play like children in the backyards of the 1930s, or sit in the classroom and see what school was like for the great-grandparents of Danes.
-Board the cargo ship and settle down in the berth in the cabin, or go to the market in Pakistan and buy food in the bazaar.
-You can also make food in the old Medieval kitchen, or arm the castle ready for enemy attack.
+Here you are invited to play and touch everything in sight!
+Join a raid in the Viking ship, discover a backyard of the 1930s or enter a classroom of the past and experience what school was like for the great-grandparents of Danes.
+Board the cargo ship and settle down in the berth in the cabin, or explore a Pakistani market and buy food in the bazaar.
+You can also cook in a Medieval kitchen, or prepare the knights’ castle for defense against enemy attacks.

 With clear references to classic lunch and local dishes, restaurant Smör serves new interpretations of Danish food.